Pictures paint a thousand words, so before settling down to read this page, you might like to thumb through 'A Day in the Life of St Paul's.

 St Paul’s Church Hall

 The bright and well-appointed church hall sits at right angles to the church; a folding wooden screen separates the two buildings, which can be retracted to allow for larger congregations at special services.
 The hall is home to a variety of organisations which address many of the presenting problems within the parish.
 It boasts a fully compliant catering kitchen and a recently installed toilet for disabled users.
-We are currently at the final stages of a bid for £800,000 to the Big Lottery Fund 'Reaching Communities
+We have just completed a £1m regeneration of St Paul's Hall, thanks to the generosity of the Big Lottery Fund, the City Bridge Trust and West Hackney Parochial Charity.

 West Hackney Churchyard and Recreation Ground